gaehlerm/SoftwareEngineering/README.md

         pass
 ```

-An alternative to abstract base classes in Python are protocols, though we cannot go into these differences here. [https://youtu.be/EVa5Wdcgl94]
+An alternative to abstract base classes in Python are protocols.
+If you want to understand the differences, I recommend watching the following video. [https://youtu.be/EVa5Wdcgl94]

 ### Implementation class